Posted on

 A note on brute force attacks: these are hacking attempts in which the malevolent subject tries to guess your login and password repeatedly, using lists of common usernames and passwords that have been released on the internet.
 They experiment with thousands of different combinations, using scripts to automate the process.

-In today’s environment, there’s a good risk that your WordPress password or username is on one of these leaked lists.
-When you consider that the WordPress login standard URL is something that is widely known, you can see how simple it is for hackers and malicious attackers to acquire access to your WordPress site.
+There’s a high chance your WordPress password or username may be included in one of the leaked databases.
+Considering the WordPress login URL is commonly known, it becomes easy for hackers and malicious attackers to gain access to your WordPress site.

-That’s why redirecting the WordPress login page to a different URL may be beneficial.
+That’s why redirecting the WordPress login page to a different URL is highly beneficial.

 How to troubleshoot access to WordPress login page problems?